rocketlabdelta/rocketlabdelta.com/about.md

 ---
+title:       About
+description: "Rocket Lab Delta is the work of Dan Horst"
 layout:      page
-title: About
 permalink:   /about/
 ---

 Rocket Lab Delta is the work of [Dan Horst][1] [TRA][2] #8886, [NAR][3] #70699.